v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 The idea was to create a fully functional, completely open source Contextual RAG with Hybrid Search and Reranking application.

 ## Some idea and code explanations
+Front is tragic, but I don't really care, because it's not a front project.
 Todo

 ## **Usage tips**